Why you should experience a Khmer Apsara Dance

-Hereโs the lowdown on the origin of the Khmer apsara dance and the best spot to watch this type of dancing in Siem Reap.
+Here’s the lowdown on the origin of the Khmer apsara dance and the best spot to watch this type of dancing in Siem Reap.

 Read next: 11 things to do in Siem Reap

 This post contains referral links for products I love.
-Adventurous Miriam earns a small commission at no extra cost to you if you make a purchase through my links.
-Thank you for your support โก Learn more
+Adventurous Miriam earns a small commission at no extra cost to you if you purchase through my links.
+I appreciate your support ♡ Learn more

-What are apsara?
+What is apsara?

-Traditionally, apsara means the beautiful girls and they are said to be supernatural female beings.
 Legend says the beautiful girls were born from the Churning of the Ocean of Milk, a story depicted on the walls of Angkor Wat.

 How is the show performed?

-The 70 minute show is divided into six main chapters:
+The 70-minute show is divided into six main chapters:

 - Dialogue with God